gragusa/ModelSummaries.jl/IMPLEMENTATION.md

 This architecture keeps the core API simple for end users, isolates the customization surface for partner packages, and maintains backward compatibility with existing regression types.

+## Backend Table Format Customization

+### Motivation

+ModelSummaries renders tables through PrettyTables.jl and historically hard-coded the Markdown/HTML/LaTeX themes.
+Users requested the ability to supply their own `TableFormat` objects (for example, PrettyTables' Unicode rounded box or custom corporate LaTeX styles) and to keep those preferences attached to a `ModelSummary` so every later `show`/`write` call uses the same formatting without reapplying configuration.

+### Design

+1. **Persistent theme map**: `ModelSummary` now holds a `table_format::Dict{Symbol, PrettyTables.TableFormat}` that records the chosen theme per backend (`:text`, `:html`, `:latex`).
+The struct constructor normalizes user input so downstream code can rely on a canonical dictionary.
+2. **Public keyword**: `modelsummary(...; table_format=...)` accepts a single format, alias symbol, `Dict`, or `NamedTuple`.
+Missing backends default to the stock PrettyTables themes (`tf_markdown`, `tf_html_minimalist`, `tf_latex_booktabs`).
+Passing `nothing` keeps the previous behavior.
+3. **Normalization helper**: `_normalize_table_format` coerces user input into a complete Dict by:
+   - Detecting alias symbols and mapping them to PrettyTables `tf_*` constants (both bare names like `:unicode_rounded` and explicit `:tf_unicode_rounded` are supported).
+   - Expanding `NamedTuple`s or `Dict`s keyed by backend symbols.
+   - Falling back to defaults when a backend is unspecified or explicitly set to `nothing`/`:default`.
+4. **Rendering hook**: `_render_table` checks `rt.pretty_kwargs` for a user-specified `:tf`; if absent it pulls the backend-specific entry from `rt.table_format`.
+This preserves caller overrides set via `merge_kwargs!` while ensuring the new keyword drives the PrettyTables theme everywhere else.

+### Benefits

+- Users can configure themes once when constructing the table instead of mutating PrettyTables kwargs after the fact.
+- Backend-specific styling is now symmetrical with backend selection, improving clarity of the public API.
+- The implementation is backwards compatible: existing code that relied on PrettyTables defaults continues to work, and advanced users can still override `:tf` manually inside `pretty_kwargs` when needed.